Nate Lowe Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- Blue Jays pitchers combine to give up the third-most home runs in baseball (97 total, 1.4 per game).
+- Blue Jays pitchers combine to give up 100 total home runs at a rate of 1.4 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.